kevgo/tricorder/README.md

 When enabled, Tricorder scans the workspace for files containing a `keep-sorted end` marker and runs keep-sorted on them as the last fix in each stack's fix sequence.
-The optional `ignore` key excludes the given files from being sorted, using the same gitignore-style patterns as the top-level `exclude` key.
+The optional `ignore` key excludes the given files from being scanned and sorted, using the gitignore-style patterns.

 ## Usage